librato/librato-python-web/README.md

 librato-launch python manage.py runserver
 ```

-Running under librato-launch triggers a custom module loader, which instruments classes as they get imported by the application.
-The loader targets web framework modules (e.g. django.*) to report web request latency, throughput and error metrics.
-It also instruments libraries such as mysql, postgres, elasticsearch, urllib2 and requests in order to decompose web request latency into subcomponents, such as data, external and wsgi.
+Running with librato-launch installs a custom module loader, which instruments classes as they get imported by the application.
+The loader targets framework modules (e.g. django.*) to report web request latency, throughput and error metrics.
+It also instruments libraries such as mysql, postgres, elasticsearch, urllib2 and requests in order to decompose web request latency into 'data', 'external', 'wsgi' and 'app' buckets.

 librato-launch consumes the configuration file (./agent-conf.json, by default).
 Use --config-path to override this default location.

-librato-launch spawns a StatsD process to report metrics to Librato, which uses port 8142 by default.
-You can customize this port using the --port option to librato-config, or by manually editing the configuration file.
+librato-launch spawns a StatsD process to report metrics to Librato, which listens over UDP port 8142 by default.
+You can customize this port using the --port option to librato-config, or by manually editing the 'port' option in the configuration file.

 ## Gunicorn monitoring